TorbenAdelhelm/VampireMan/README.md

 - Simulation stage: In this stage, the simulation program is invoked, optionally with additional command line switches, depending on the user provided settings.
 - Visualization stage: After the simulation stage has completed, visualization stage renders the output of the simulations to facilitate understanding and analysis of the groundwater heat pump system's behavior.

-## Settings
+## Settings / Example Cases

 There are several example settings in [the settings directory](./settings).
-Those settings are written in [YAML](https://yaml.org/) represent test cases and are also semantically validated when running pytest.
+Those settings are written in [YAML](https://yaml.org/) represent test cases and are also semantically validated when running Pytest.
 These files can also include other files by specifying a file path as a value.
 Supported file formats are ASCII, JSON and HDF5.